-Everleaf Capital is a Canadian based company that assists companies both in Canada and the United States seek and complete major transactions to further expand their business through, among other things, mergers and acquisition and investment.
+Everleaf Capital is a Canadian based company that assists companies based in Canada, the United States and internationally seek and complete major transactions to further expand their business through, among other things, mergers and acquisitions and investment.
+On October 2, 2020, Sprout AI entered into an advisory services agreement with Everleaf Capital whereby Everleaf Capital agreed to provide strategic advisory services to Sprout AI.